qwerty12/X250-Hackintosh/README.md

 To enable Retina mode, I recommend using [one-key-hidpi](https://github.com/xzhih/one-key-hidpi/).
 It's very easy to use, and will enable the Retina-style Display Preference Panel (even if the resolutions don't exactly match up with the description).

-If you want to do it by hand, use usr-sse2's [fork of RDM](https://github.com/usr-sse2/RDM/).
+If you wish to do it somewhat more manually, use usr-sse2's [fork of RDM](https://github.com/usr-sse2/RDM/).
 Use its edit function and add the following resolutions:

 Horizontal   | Vertical  | HiDPI |
 ---|---|---|